 There are two versions, personal and enterprise.
 Use the enterprise version in order to enable the 128-bit AES encryption and conform to university policy.
-RealVNC is similar to Radmin, except it runs on Windows, Linux, Solaris, and OS X (Beta).
+RealVNC is similar to Radmin, except it runs on a variety of platforms, including Windows, Linux, Solaris, and OS X.

 Windows RDP – Certificate-Based Authentication